guard/guard/README.md

 * `#guard`        - Allows you to add a guard with an optional hash of options.
 * `#watch`        - Allows you to define which files are supervised by a guard.
 An optional block can be added to overwrite the paths sent to the guard's `#run_on_change` method or to launch any arbitrary command.
 * `#group`        - Allows you to group several guards together.
 Groups to be run can be specified with the Guard DSL option `--group` (or `-g`).
 This comes in handy especially when you have a huge Guardfile and want to focus your development on a certain part.
 Guards that don't belong to a group are considered global and are always run.
+* `#notification` - Allows you to choose and configure your preferred system notification library.
 * `#callback`     - Allows you to execute arbitrary code before or after any of the `start`, `stop`, `reload`, `run_all` and `run_on_change` guards' method.
 You can even insert more hooks inside these methods.
 Please [checkout the Wiki page](https://github.com/guard/guard/wiki/Hooks-and-callbacks) for more details.
 * `#ignore_paths` - Allows you to ignore top level directories altogether.
 This comes is handy when you have large amounts of non-source data in you project.
 By default .bundle, .git, log, tmp, and vendor are ignored.
 Currently it is only possible to ignore the immediate descendants of the watched directory.

 Example:

+    notification :gntp
     ignore_paths 'foo', 'bar'

     group 'backend' do